 Undergoing an x-ray for an accurate insight into your mouths, health is somewhat nerve-wracking, but we do it for a reason.
 Not only do digital x-rays expose patients and dental surgeons and nurses to up to 90% less radiation than the more traditional film x-rays, but they are also better for the environment because they don’t require developing.
 Within seconds of taking the image, they appear on a computer screen for your dentist to examine, identifying possible infections in the bone, cysts, tumours, developmental abnormalities, periodontal disease and small areas of decay between the teeth.

 Most, if not all, doctors and dentists alike have already started using VELscope in their practices for initial check-ups, as well as annual patient check-ups.
-For those who are unaware, VELscope is a non-invasive oral cancer-screening device, suitable for those over the age of 18.
-The handheld device emits a safe, but visible blue light, into the oral cavity which is used to identify the effects of cellular, structural and metabolic activity changes in oral mucosal tissues.
+VELscope is a non-invasive oral cancer-screening device for those who are unaware, suitable for those over the age of 18.
+The handheld device emits a safe, but visible blue light, into the oral cavity, which is used to identify the effects of cellular, structural and metabolic activity changes in oral mucosal tissues.

 Electric Health Records